MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/security-authentication.md

       |`EmailAttributeName`|The attribute name that stores the email address for each user.|

       >[!IMPORTANT]
       >Make sure that a value is defined for the `userPrincipalName` in the Active Directory Service Interfaces Editor or  the authentication fails.
+In the Explorer, connect to the domain controller, find the user to authorize, and then make sure that the value for the  UserPrincipalName (UPN) property is not null.

       <br>